 A self-supported or fellowship student who is registered for at least 9 credits is considered to be engaged in full-time academic work for that semester.
 If such a student wishes to register for more than 15 credits, an exception to the normal maximum load must be granted through petition (with adviser’s approval) to the Office of Graduate Enrollment Services.

-Credit limits and full-time status for assistants and University employees are described under Assistantships and Credit Loads and Academic Status.
+Credit limits and full-time status for assistants and University employees are described under Credit Loads and Academic Status.